 American Cruise Lines

 The 150-passenger Queen of the Mississippi made its debut at the Port of New Orleans in early August 2012.
 As the first paddlewheel riverboat to be constructed for the Mississippi River in nearly two decades, the Queen features all the amenities and comforts of the late 19th/early 20th century “Golden Age of Riverboating” but with the added advantages of 21st century technology and ambience.

 During the winter months the Queen ties up at the Julia Street Wharf and offers 7-day round trip cruises between New Orleans and Vicksburg, Mississippi, with stops at various points along the way, especially at plantations adjacent to the river.
 During the warm months of the year, the Queen cruises the upper Mississippi, the Ohio and Tennessee rivers with occasional stops in New Orleans.

-For more information about the Queen of the Mississippi and American Cruise Lines visit their website at www.americancruiselines.com.
+For more information about the Queen of the Mississippi, American Eagle and American Cruise Lines visit their website at www.americancruiselines.com.

 Blount Small Ship Adventures

-Starting in the spring of 2014, Blount’s Grand Caribe will inaugurate a series 16-day, 15-night cruises between New Orleans and Chicago along the Mississippi River and other inland waterways.
-They will also be offering a cruise that goes from New Orleans to Mobile, Alabama, then up the Tennessee-Tombigbee (TennTom) Waterway to Tennessee and Kentucky, down the Ohio and Mississippi rivers back to New Orleans.
+In the spring of 2014, Blount’s Grand Caribe inaugurated a series of 16-day, 15-night cruises between New Orleans and Chicago along the Mississippi River and other inland waterways.
+They also offer a cruise that goes from New Orleans to Mobile, Alabama, then up the Tennessee-Tombigbee (TennTom) Waterway to Tennessee and Kentucky, down the Ohio and Mississippi rivers back to New Orleans.